Leniolabs/promptwizard/promptwizard/doc/doc.md

         value is allowed as a response. the form of your test cases has to be, in case of selecting the Elo method:
             -'Test1'
             -'Test2'...
-        If you choose the methods Classification, Equals, Includes they must be of the form:
+        If you choose the methods Classification, Equals, Includes, Semantic Similarity or LogProbs they must be of the form:
             -input: 'Test1'
             output: 'Answer1'
             -input: 'Test2'